yash-tatvic/amplitude-dev-center/docs/data/destinations/userlist-cohort.md

 This integration lets you sync cohorts from Amplitude to Userlist.
 Now you can track user behavior in Amplitude, and then send them relevant email campaigns in Userlist.

-!!!info
+!!!info "This integration is maintained by Userlist"

-    This integration is maintained by Userlist.
    Contact the [Userlist support team](https://userlist.com/) for support with this integration.

 ## Considerations